dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 You now have deployed CNS.
 Let’s verify all components are in place.

-&#x3009;If not already there on the CLI change back to the `container-native-storage` namespace:
+&#8680; If not already there on the CLI change back to the `container-native-storage` namespace:

     oc project container-native-storage

-&#x3009;List all running pods:
+&#8680; List all running pods:

     oc get pods -o wide